joe-watkins/quick-dev-scaffolding/readme.md

 # Quick Front-end Dev Scaffolding
 This project is for creating a quick dev environment.
+It's not a framework but gives you Sass, JS linting & Uglify for quick and dirty dev.

 ## Setup
 1. `npm install` - installs goodies
-2. `npm run scaffolding` - will build the environment
+2. `npm run setup` - will build the environment + launch server
-3. `npm run dev` - will watch Sass, JS, and run a Live Server
+3. `npm run dev` - will watch Sass, JS, and run a live-server

 ## Folder Structure
 ```